The Reddit community is one of the largest and arguably most active communities in the world.

-Just last month it had over 113,479,771 unique visitors.
-With over 600 subreddits being created every day, and hundreds of reddit meetups hosted every year all around the world, the community just continues to grow.
+With over 600 subreddits being created every day and hundreds of Reddit meetups hosted every year all around the world, the community just continues to grow.
 It’s truly taken on a life of its own.

-To learn more, I sat down with Erik Martin, reddit’s General Manager and original Community Manager, to get a deeper look into how reddit built their community in the early days and how they continue to grow it today.
-He shared some of their biggest wins, mistakes and lessons along the way.
+To learn more, I sat down with Erik Martin, Reddit’s General Manager and original Community Manager, to get a deeper look into how Reddit built its community in the early days and how they continue to grow it today.
+He shared some of his biggest wins, mistakes and lessons along the way.

-During a time where more and more companies are trying to figure out how to build communities, hire a lot of community managers and scale up a community strategy, reddit takes a unique approach.
+During a time where more and more companies are trying to figure out how to build communities, hire community managers and scale up a community strategy, Reddit takes a unique approach.
 Some might say their strategy is to not have a strategy.
 They do “Community Management” by NOT managing their community.
 Instead they let everything happen organically.

-So how did reddit get from there to where they are today?
-Here are 7 lessons that Erik shared to build a thriving community, that you can apply directly to your community strategy starting today…
+So how did Reddit get from there to where they are today?
+Here are 7 lessons Erik shared to build a thriving community that you can apply directly to your community strategy starting today.

 Most companies try to create their own community from the ground up.
 They put their brand as the main topic of conversation and expect people to just want to be active.
 Often conversations feel forced and dry.

-reddit was just a new community platform, a tool, but the people that comprised the first community on that platform already existed elsewhere: programmers.
+Reddit was just a new tool, but the people that comprised the first community on that platform were already active elsewhere: Programmers.

 It’s similar to the story you hear time and time again from communities or platforms that are massive today.
-They started focused and small.
-Ebay started as a collectors items marketplace.
+They started focused and small. eBay started as a marketplace for collectors items.
 Amazon was just books.
 Craigslist was an email list for events.
 Facebook was just college students rating each other.

 Are you giving your audience a place to have conversations that they can’t have anywhere else?

-Martin believes that a big part of the value that reddit offers is creating a home for people to talk about anything, no matter how weird or niche it is.
+Martin believes that a big part of the value Reddit offers is creating a home for people to talk about anything, no matter how weird or niche it is.

 “There’s a strong sense of belonging.
-As reddit has grown from the beginning before there was subreddits, now there’s over 7,000 active Subreddits (3 comments a day) so people spend more time in subreddits.
+As Reddit has grown, people spend more time in subreddits.
 Anyone can create their own community.”